hashicorp/design-system/website/docs/components/toast/partials/guidelines/guidelines.md

 Use color logically:

 - **Neutral**: provide general information to the user about an ongoing process.
-- **Highlight**: used interchangeably with `neutral` when more prominence is needed.
+- **Highlight**: use interchangeably with `neutral` when more prominence is needed.
 Use sparingly.
 - **Success**: indicate a successful action was completed.
 - **Warning**: indicate a successful action was completed but may have triggered a related issue.
 Provide guidance and actions if possible.
-- **Critical**: indicate error or critical issues resulting from a failed action.
+- **Critical**: indicate an error or critical issues resulting from a failed action.

 ### Critical toasts

 Critical Toasts often persist (until dismissed) as they hold important information that requires the user's attention.
-More details in the section ["When to persist or timeout."](#when-to-persist-or-timeout)
+Read more about [when a toast should persist or timeout](#when-to-persist-or-timeout).

 !!!
 Do